christianvoigt/argdown/packages/argdown-vscode/README.md

 If you want to learn more about Argdown argumentation syntax, read the [guide and documentation](https://argdown.org).

+## Why the extension was temporarily unpublished

+On 2018-11-26 the extension was unpublished on the Marketplace as it was one of the extensions that [inadvertantly depended](https://code.visualstudio.com/blogs/2018/11/26/event-stream) on the open-source library event-stream that was used by hackers to [introduce a "backdoor" vulnerability](https://github.com/dominictarr/event-stream/issues/116).
+We are not responsible for this hack, nor have we directly used the event-stream library in our code.
+Instead it was automatically installed by the VS Code yeoman generator for extension authors.
+As the hack targeted cryptocurrency software, users of this extension were **not** affected by this hack, however Microsoft decided to be cautious and unpublish all extensions using the library.
+Version 1.0.3 updated the event-stream package and no longer contains the insecure dependency.
+We are sorry for any inconveniences caused by the temporary unaivailability.

 ## Working with the extension